keirantai/keiran_mockapi_nodejs/README.md

 ## Project Structure

-This project comoprises in 2 parts.
+This project comprises in 2 parts.
 One of them is the API endpoint for submitting geo-locations to find the best path as well as for retrieving the result of the best path.
 Another part is a worker to continuously check and resolve the best path by using Google MAP API.

 Folder / File | Description
 --------------|-------------